ADBeta/TeFiEd/README.md

 * 4.1.1 - Extended the find functionality, to include find with offet to allow
 similar functionality to std::string.find()
 * 4.2.1 - Included getWord() function, returns a string with simple delimitation
+* 4.3.2 - Added an overload of getWord that takes a string and index.
+* 4.4.2 - Changed params which can be const to const

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information